0x50B/0x50B.github.io/_posts/2025-02-13-data-migration-overwrite-systemfields.md

 tags: [X++, Data Migration]
 ---

-## Overwriting System Fields in Dynamics 365 F&O
+## Overwriting System Fields in Dynamics 365 FO

 In some data migration scenarios, it is necessary to maintain the original record metadata, such as `CreatedDateTime`, instead of relying on system-generated timestamps.
 By default, system fields are protected from direct modification, but there is a way to override this behavior in X++ using the `overwriteSystemfields(true)` method.